AnthonySteele/anthonysteele.github.io/TestPyramid.md

 logging and metrics on error rates and execution times will warn you of issues soon after they happen.
 These techniques are very valuable, as an addition to tests.
 And we can amplify this with canary release or mirroring live traffic onto a test environment.

 You may be working with a well-tested system, and thinking that "we test so that we never deploy bad code anywhere" or "we have a full-featured staging environment so that we catch all problem before they get to production".
-These are worthy goals, but consider that each technique reaches the point of diminishing returns: if making your staging environment ever more production-like is becoming more and more expensive and delivering less benefit, consider if canary releases to production would be more effective for you.
+These are worthy goals, but perfection is unattainable and each technique reaches the point of diminishing returns.
+If making your staging environment ever more production-like is becoming more and more expensive and delivering less benefit, take a step back and consider if spending the effort on e.g. enabling canary releases to production instead would be more effective.

 On the other hand, you might be working with an untested system, in which case try merely having a run of unit tests on CI server before merging changes, and after merging checking that the system can be deployed to a test server and will respond `200 OK` to simple get request.
 This will be immensely valuable - you now have a simple 2-level test pyramid that can be expanded upon.